Slevinski/slevinski.github.io/series/formal-signwriting/entries/styling-signs/technical-notes.md

 | `primary` | CSS class hook |
 | `!cursor!` | id hook |

 Parsers should treat unknown directives conservatively: preserve the canonical sign text, ignore or report unsupported styling, and avoid treating a style parse failure as a failure of the sign text itself.
+For whole-sign styling, the canonical sign text is the FSW or SWU target before the first style-string separator.

-## III.
-Why the markup analogy helps
+## Why the markup analogy helps

 The markup analogy is useful because it separates: